andrewmcodes-archive/notes-wiki/fixing-yarn-global-commands.md

 Today is different though because I just so happened to see a command in the Yarn documentation that would instantly reveal my issue.

+>`yarn global bin` will output the location where Yarn will install symlinks to your installed executables.

 Since I installed yarn through [[homebrew]], `which yarn` should return `/usr/local/bin/yarn`, which it does.